A deranged mother pulls the wool over her daughter’s eyes – but Run pulls the wool over our eyes, too. Here’s how the deception works.

 What is Run about?

 Teenager Chloe has her heart set on going to university and after a lifetime of illness and homeschooling, it looks like it’s about to happen.
 Then a chance discovery reveals her mother is hiding a dark secret – and the truth blows Chloe’s world wide open.

 Inspired by Misery

 Run is about a paralysed protagonist held hostage by the carer who – no, wait, that’s the plot of Misery.
 And yet, it’s also the plot of Run; both films riff on obsessive love at its most extreme.

-In Misery, Paul Sheldon breaks both legs in a car accident.
-When nurse Annie Wilkes rescues him it feels like a lucky escape – until Paul realises she’s hell-bent on controlling him.
+In Misery, Paul Sheldon breaks his legs in a car accident.
+When nurse Annie Wilkes rescues him it feels like a lucky escape.
+Then Paul realises she’s hell-bent on controlling him.

 Run swaps out these basic ingredients.
 The middle-aged man is now teenager Chloe Sherman (Kiera Allen) and the killer carer her mother Diane (Sarah Paulson).
 But where Annie finds Paul injured – then sets about keeping him that way – Diane manufactures and maintains Chloe’s illness over a whole lifetime.

 Both films are also set in remote locations that come to mirror the protagonist’s central danger: isolation.

 Misery’s lead character is truly cut off from the outside world.
 This is a time before widespread internet and cellphone use, plus the phone lines are down.
 In Run, Diane controls – or destroys – Chloe’s access to the internet, and denies her a phone of her own (there’s a similar lack of privacy in Black Swan).

 Both characters undergo similar episodes of pill hoarding and crawling, and encounter a last-minute, would-be rescuer.
 And, of course, there’s a basement and scrapbook of past sins in both films.